SalomePlatform/yacs/doc/pysalome.rst

 The runAppli.in file is the equivalent of the runSalome in the KERNEL module configured to implement the KERNEL module and this PYHELLO module.

-The runSalome.py file is the file of the KERNEL module with a modification to run only with a Python container, a modification of the test function that creates the PYHELLO component instead of a MED component, and a development to have automatic completion in Python.
+The myrunSalome.py file is the file of the KERNEL module modified to run only with a Python container, with the test function that creates the PYHELLO component instead of a MED component, and automatic completion in Python.

 Creating a component that can be loaded by a container
 ======================================================